roslonek/TFIDF-vulns-classifier/README.md

 # TFIDF-vulns-classifier

+This repo hosts a tool for automatic (unsupervised) calssification of CVEs based on LDA/TF-IDF technique used against Synopsis field in order to help in quicker analysis of large sets of found CVEs.
+Input for script is Nessus CSV format of scan as a training and test data, other required parmeter contains a mapping file that attaches own Labels for proposed by LDA categories (regex based).

+Background:
 TF-IDF (term frequency-inverse document frequency) is a feature engineering technique where the most important words are extracted by taking into account their frequency in documents and across the entire list of documents as a whole.

 Topic modeling is an unsupervised learning method where groups of words that often appear together are clustered into topics.
 Typically, the words in one topic should be related and make sense (e.g in our case Java CVEs or OpenSSL topics).
 Individual documents (CVEs) can fall under one topic or multiple topics.